github/choosealicense.com/README.md

 (I counted) licenses out there.
 We're going to have to filter that down to a small list of those that matter.

-# Design

-I think v1 of the site could be a completely static JavaScript site.
-No need for a back end until we actually need it.

-# Community

-We plan to build out the skeleton of the site privately first, but then open it up to accept contributions.

-Phil will look into whether various open source foundations and lawyers would be interested in being involved.
-Probably makes good sense to have a lawyer review the content before we post it live.

 # Run It On Your Machine

 1. `git clone https://github.com/github/choosealicense.com`